journeygroup/authentication/README.md

 #### Database

 A PDOStatement may also provide the user list.
-The statement should represent the entire table of users, and of course, the table should contain the columns `username`, `password`, and `level`.
+The statement should represent the entire table of users, and of course, contain the columns `username`, `password`, and `level`.

 ```php
 # MyLogic.php